The Shikoku is also very loyal and submissive to his owner. He loves to be touched and often likes to give kisses.

 The question that any potential puppy buyer would ask is how to find a reputable breeder.

 There are so many ads in the newspaper, and most of the books you read only mention the positive characteristics of the breed.

 How do you find someone who will be honest with you about their puppies and help you make a truly informed choice?

-You can tell that a breeder is reputable if they only produce a litter with the goal of improving their breed and with the full intent of keeping a puppy form the litter with which to continue their efforts.
+You can tell that a breeder is reputable if they only produce a litter to improve their breed and with the full intent of keeping a puppy from the litter with which to continue their efforts.

 Reputable breeders nearly always belong to a local or a national breed club and are active in showing or training their dogs.

 They are willing and eager to spend time with you, explaining, teaching, and advising you about their breed.

 They will make the disadvantages of owning their breed crystal clear, and it may be the first topic of conversation!